with Confidence & Pace

 Speakers

-We have a great line-up of international, national and local speakers for this year’s Energy in WA Conference, with more speakers to be confirmed soon.
-Check-out the experts who are confirmed for this year’s inspiring and informative event.
+We are currently working on a great line-up of international, national and local speakers for this year’s Energy in WA Conference, with more 2025 speakers to be confirmed soon!
+See last year's line-up.

 Event details coming soon.